pingcap/docs-cn/reference/tidb-binlog/overview.md

 * TiDB uses the built-in Pump Client to send the binlog to each Pump
 * Pump stores binlogs and sends the binlogs to Drainer in order
 * Drainer reads binlogs of each Pump, merges and sorts the binlogs, and sends the binlogs downstream
+* Drainer supports [relay log](/reference/tidb-binlog/relay-log.md).
+By the relay log, Drainer ensures that the downstream clusters are in a consistent state.

 ## Notes